Gabriel Narutowicz

-Family
+Early life and family

 Gabriel Józef Narutowicz was born into a Polish-Lithuanian noble family in Telšiai, then part of the Russian Empire after the partitioning of the Polish–Lithuanian Commonwealth.
 His father, Jan Narutowicz, was a local district judge and landholder in the Samogitian village of Brėvikiai.
 As a result of his participation in the January 1863 Uprising against Imperial Russia, he was sentenced to a year in prison; he died when Gabriel was only one.

-Gabriel’s mother, Wiktoria Szczepkowska, was Jan's third wife.
+Gabriel's mother, Wiktoria Szczepkowska, was Jan's third wife.
 Following her husband's death, she raised the sons herself.
 An educated woman, intrigued by the philosophy of the Age of Enlightenment, she had a great influence on the development of Gabriel and his siblings' world view.
-In 1873 she moved to Liepāja, Latvia, so that her children would not be forced to attend a Russian school (Russification in Latvia after the Uprising of 1863 was less enforced than in Lithuania and Poland, the center of the uprising).
+In 1873, she moved to Liepāja, Latvia, so that her children would not be forced to attend a Russian school (Russification in Latvia after the Uprising of 1863 was less enforced than in Lithuania and Poland, the center of the uprising).

-An illustration of the dual nature of the family's identity is Gabriel Narutowicz’s brother, Stanisław Narutowicz, who, after Lithuania regained independence in 1918, became a Lithuanian, not Polish, citizen.
+After Lithuania regained independence in 1918, Gabriel Narutowicz's brother, Stanisław Narutowicz, became a Lithuanian citizen and not a Polish citizen.
 Earlier, towards the end of World War I, Stanisław had become a member of the Council of Lithuania, the provisional Lithuanian parliament.
 He was a signatory of the Act of Independence of Lithuania of 16 February 1918.